 Tip #3 – Know your credit score

-Tip #4 – Cosigner can help you save substantially
+Tip #4 – A co-signer can help you save substantially

-Look for a co-signor or get married – don’t really get married, but if you already are, that can be a benefit to you.
+Look for a co-signer or get married – don’t really get married, but if you already are, that can be a benefit to you.
 You can use your combined household income to qualify for better rates.
 If you have less than favorable credit, you can get someone to co-sign for you.
-A co-signor may help you get a good rate or qualify for the loan if you can’t qualify by yourself.
-Some lenders will even allow the co-signor to drop off after a certain amount of on time payments.
+A co-signer may help you get a good rate or qualify for the loan if you can’t qualify by yourself.
+Some lenders will even allow the co-signer to drop off after a certain amount of on-time payments.

 Tip #5 – Gather info on your existing loans

 - Loan Billing Statements – Gather your billing statements from your current student loans.
-Log on each of the servicer online account and get the loan balance and monthly payment info.
+Log on each of the servicer’s online accounts and get the loan balance and monthly payment info.

 - Bank Statements – Go to your online bank account numbers and look for student loan payments for past two months.
 You can straightaway get the # of loans, monthly payment, and even the current loan servicer information.